 III.
-Role of the Dean in Building Character
+The role of the dean in building character

-The mission at ReGeneration is to prepare our students for college by means of high quality rigorous academics.
-Each K-4 school has a Dean, and the work of the Dean's Office and the behavioral supports and systems we use are there to support teachers 100 percent.
-The role of the teacher is not to waste instructional time dealing with poor behavior, but to provide the kind of instruction essential to closing the achievement gap.
+The mission at ReGeneration is to prepare our students for college with high-quality, rigorous academics.
+Each school has a dean, and the work of the dean's office and the behavioral supports and systems we use are there to fully support teachers.
+The teacher's role is closing the achievement gap; they should not have to waste time dealing with poor behavior.
 Teachers teach, and the behavioral support staff will do the rest.
-As a team we communicate shared expectations, and as a team we follow through and implement those expectations.
+As a team, we communicate shared expectations.
+As a team, we follow through and implement those expectations.

-When students go to the Dean's office it is not a place where we babysit the "bad kids", (there's no such thing by the way), and it is not a holding room.
-The Dean's office is another opportunity for students to learn high behavioral expectations and the skills necessary to succeed in class and in life.
+The dean's office is not a place where we babysit the "bad kids" (there's no such thing, by the way), and it is not a holding room.
+The dean's office is another opportunity for students to learn behavioral expectations and the skills necessary to succeed in class and in life.

-Academics continue in the Dean's Office.
-Students are expected to produce high quality essays, short responses, as well as compute and compare the stats on their behavioral data.
-Thereby reinforcing the skills they have learned in class and using them to effectively analyze their behavior.
+Academics continue in the dean's office.
+Students are expected to produce high-quality essays and short responses, and they compute and compare statistics on their behavioral data, thereby reinforcing skills they have learned in class and using them to effectively analyze their behavior.

-When this all goes well, here's what it looks like: students develop a strong sense of responsibility and integrity, and students develop the diligence and perseverance necessary to succeed in class.
+Students develop a strong sense of responsibility, integrity, diligence, and perseverance necessary to succeed.